TrainerDex/DiscordBot/docs/getting_started.md

 ## Configuring the bot
 Generally, you will need `Manage Server` or `Administrator` permissions to use any of the config commands on the bot.
 These permissions were picked to match the permissions Discord requires to install the bot.

+Once you've set your mod roles, it might be good idea to explicitly set who can use bot commands.
+Discord has a good support article on that [**here**](https://support.discord.com/hc/en-us/articles/4644915651095-Command-Permissions).

 The following commands exist:
 - `/server-config mod-roles` - Provides functionality to set which roles on your server are considered mods.
 The bot will consider somebody a mod if they have `Manage Server`, `Administrator` permissions, or one of the roles in this list.
 - `/server-config assign-roles-on-join` - A true (yes) / false (no) toggle to set whether the bot should change a users roles when `/approve` is run against them.